azuwis/pianotrans/README.md

 2. Download and unpack [PianoTrans-v0.2.1.7z][4] (1.5GB download, unpack using [7zip][5])
 3. Close other apps to free memory, need at least 2G free memory
 4. Run `PianoTrans.exe` in `PianoTrans` directory
-5. Choose audio/video files, multiple selection is supported
+5. Choose audio/video files, multiple selection supported
-6. Result MIDI files are in the same directory as the audio files
+6. Result MIDI files are in the same directory as the input files

-If you want right click menu for audio files, run `RightClickMenuRegister.bat`, then you can right click an audio file, and choose `Piano Transcribe`.
+If you want right click menu, run `RightClickMenuRegister.bat`, then you can select multiple audio/video files, right click and choose `Piano Transcribe`.

 PianoTrans automatically uses GPU for inference, if you encounter any problem, you can try `PianoTrans-CPU.bat` to force using CPU.

 ### How to use on Linux/macOS using Nix

-This howto is for [Nix][2] on Linux/macOS, if you don't use Nix, you can also follow the upstream [install and usage][6] guide for Python pip instead.
+Note: This howto is for [Nix][2] on Linux/macOS, if you don't use Nix, you can also follow the upstream [install and usage][6] guide for Python pip instead.

 1. Open the terminal
 2. Run the following commands to install and setup Nix: